Lyme Disease

 Treatment is under the direction of the attending health care provider.

-The Clinical Guidance Document, Management of Tick Bites and Investigation of Early Localized Lyme Disease also includes information on laboratory testing and recommendations for treatment of patients with early localized Lyme disease, including a post-exposure prophylaxis algorithm.
+See the Clinical Guidance Document, Management of Tick Bites and Investigation of Early Localized Lyme Disease, updated in 2023.
+The document also includes information on laboratory testing and recommendations for treatment of patients with early localized Lyme disease, including a post-exposure prophylaxis algorithm.

 Patient Information